 When choosing a dog the breed is very important as the dog should fit in with your lifestyle not be chosen on looks or social status that a breed may represent.
 There are a lot of considerations that need to happen before making such a big decision dogs can live up to 15+ years; it is huge commitment to make.
 Here are some things you need to consider:

 5. Protection from pain, ill health or suffering – It is your responsibility as a pet owner to provide regular vaccinations/health checks, identification and microchip, possibly neutering if you are not going to breed and ongoing treatments for medical issues.

-9. Health issues – many breeds have specific genetic problems such as hip dysplasia in Labradors and Newfoundland which need to be considered and researched when choosing a dog.
+9. Health issues – many breeds have specific genetic problems such as hip dysplasia in German Shepherds and Newfoundlands which need to be considered and researched when choosing a dog.
 These issues can be very expensive to treats, most reputable breeders will also have information showing the likelihood of these issues, be sure to ask for hip or elbow scores for example.

 10. Commitment – Are you committed to taking care of a dog?
-Too many dogs are abandoned or given to recue centres for the most awful reasons especially after Christmas when pets are bought for presents without the proper research, these include: ‘it wanted to play too much with other people’, ‘I’m a vegetarian but he always wanted to eat meat’, ‘he was too friendly’.
+Too many dogs are abandoned or given to recue centres for the most awful reasons especially after Christmas when pets are bought for presents without the proper research, these include: ‘it wanted to play too much’, ‘I’m a vegetarian but he always wanted to eat meat’, ‘he was too friendly’.
 Having a dog can be expensive, especially with grooming, a good balanced diet, vet checks, food and possible day care.
 Be sure that owing a dog is right for you and your family.

 Good luck with your search!